-The First (1980-85) and Second (2000-05) Breeding Bird atlas reported only one location of Black Rails in the state, so there was no known change in distribution in that time period (Andrle and Carroll 1988, McGowan and Corwin 2008).
-Inbetween the two atlases, there were reports of Black Rails at a few other sites on the south shore of Long Island including four birds calling from Moriches Inlet in Suffolk County and one record from Westchester and Jefferson Counties (Levine 1998, McGowan and Corwin 2008).
-It is unknown if any of these are regularly occurring breeding locations.
+The first (1980-85) and second (2000-05) Breeding Bird Atlas reported only one location of Black Rails in the state, so there was no known change in distribution in that time period (Andrle and Carroll 1988, McGowan and Corwin 2008).
+Between the two atlases, there were reports of Black Rails at a few other sites on the south shore of Long Island including four birds calling from Moriches Inlet in Suffolk County and one record from Westchester and Jefferson Counties (Levine 1998, McGowan and Corwin 2008).
+It is unknown if any of these sites are regularly occurring breeding locations.

 Since New York is at the northern extent of the Black Rails eastern range, this species is likely always to have been rare in the state.
 Eaton (1910) was aware of five specimens from New York, but the species was not confirmed as a breeder in the state until the discovery of a nest with eggs by Carleton in 1937 at Oak Beach in Suffolk County (McGowan and Corwin 2008, Levine 1998).
 Another breeding record was found in Nassau county in 1937 and the last in 1940.
 The species was rediscoved at the original Oak Beach site in 1968 (Post and Enders 1969).
-The loss of coastal saltmarsh habitat that is occuring at dramatice rates along the east coast (Erwin et al. 2004), due to weather, development, eutrophication, and especially conversion for agriculture had caused rangewide declines in Black Rail population numbers.
+Rangewide declines in Black Rail population numbers are a result of the rapic loss of coastal saltmarsh habitat along the east coast (Erwin et al. 2004) from weather, development, eutrophication, and conversion for agriculture.

-Black Rails are known to breed consistently in only one location along the southern coast of Long Island in New York.
+Black Rails consistently breed in only one location along the southern coast of Long Island.
 Due to their rarity, they are highly susceptible to extirpation through stochastic, or random, events such as flooding, a low year of nesting productivity, high predation, or disease.
 Besides rarity in itself, habitat loss is the other major threat to this species' persistence in the state.
-The loss of coastal salt marsh habitat is occurring at dramatic rates along the east coast (Erwin et al. 2004).
-The spread of an invasive plant called common reed (Phragmites australis) into high marsh habitat may degrade habitat for the rails.
+The loss of coastal saltmarsh habitat is occurring at dramatic rates along the east coast (Erwin et al. 2004).
+The spread of an invasive plant called common reed (Phragmites australis) into high marsh habitat may further degrade habitat for the rails.
 Studies have shown that there is lower diversity and abundance of macroinvertebrates in Phragmites dominant marshes compared to marshes consisting primarily of native Spartina cordgrasses (Angradi et al. 2001).
-These macroinvertebrates may be consumed directly by the Black Rails or may be eaten by other invertebrates or small prey that the Black Rails eat, thereby affecting the abundance of prey.
-However, at the one known breeding site for Black Rails in New York, Phragmites has been present since 1950, so the rails may have some tolerance to it.
-Ditching and draining of coastal salt marsh for agriculture and mosquito control were past threats that created long-term habitat loss, the effects of which are still present.
+This in turn affects the abundance of prey for Black Rails because they consume the macroinvertebrates and other invertebrates that consume the macroinvertebrates.
+However, Phragmites has been present since 1950 at the one known breeding site for Black Rails in New York, so the rails may have some tolerance to it.
+Ditching and draining of coastal saltmarsh for agriculture and mosquito control throughout much of the 20th century created long-term habitat loss, the effects of which are still present today.
+Changes to hydrologic processes resulting from coastal development and increases in sedimentary sulfide from human development are also believed to play primary roles in the decline of coastal saltmarsh (Montalto and Steenhuis 2004, Kolker 2005).
 Finally, global climate change is a significant long-term threat to the persistence of Black Rails in NY.
-Flooding, caused by extreme weather events, could decimate the breeding population in the state in a matter of years.
-Changes to hydrologic processes resulting from coastal development coupled with increases in sedimentary sulfide associated with human development are also believed to play primary roles in the decline of coastal salt marsh (Montalto and Steenhuis 2004, Kolker 2005).
-Coastal development and urbanization limits the inland expansion of coastal salt marsh and coupled with rising sea-levels will likely continue to shrink salt marsh habitat.
+Flooding from extreme weather events could decimate the breeding population in New York in a matter of years.
+Coastal development and urbanization limits the inland expansion of coastal saltmarsh and, coupled with rising sea-levels, will likely continue to shrink saltmarsh habitat.

-Since Black Rails are especially susceptible to predation when forced from marsh habitat (Eddleman et al. 1994), efforts to restore native Spartina marsh should take into account Black Rail breeding season and available habitat.
+Efforts to restore native Spartina marsh should take into account Black Rail breeding season and available habitat since Black Rails are especially susceptible to predation when forced from marsh habitat (Eddleman et al. 1994).
 The use of fire to control the spread of invasives in marshes could be damaging to Black Rail habitat or could destroy nests and young if the burns are not timed properly.
-Efforts that restore and protect coastal high salt marsh would benefit this species (Eddleman et al. 1994).
+Efforts to restore and protect coastal high saltmarsh would benefit this species (Eddleman et al. 1994).

 Research is needed to determine the population and trends of the single reliable breeding location in the state.
-Many aspects of the species biology and life history remain understudied, including territoriality, social interactions and foraging behavior (see Eddleman et al. 1994).
-Reasearch on diet is limited (Eddleman et al. 1994) and would further understanding of food requirements in habitats that are changing due to the spread of invasive species and climate change.
-Further inventory of salt marshes on the south shore of Long Island and follow-up visits to incidental and suspected breeding locations may identify new breeding sites.
+Many aspects of the species biology and life history remain understudied, including territoriality, social interactions, and foraging behavior (see Eddleman et al. 1994).
+Information on diet is limited (Eddleman et al. 1994).
+Studies on food requirements would be especially beneficial in habitats that are changing due to the spread of invasive species and climate change.
+Further inventory of saltmarshes on the south shore of Long Island and follow-up visits to incidental and suspected breeding locations may identify new breeding sites.
 Research into methods to retain current saltmarsh and restore areas that have been lost could benefit this species in the future.

-Black Rails occupy coastal salt marsh habitat along the south shore of Long Island in New York.
-They are generally found in higher marsh habitat than other rail species, with lower water depths required for breeding.
+Black Rails occupy coastal saltmarsh habitat along the south shore of Long Island, New York.
+They are generally found in higher marsh habitat than other rail species as they require lower water depths for breeding.
 Rangewide habitats also include shallow freshwater marsh and wet meadows (Eddleman et al. 1988).
-In NY, they are known to nest in saltmeadow cordgrass (Spartina patens) (Bull 1964) and are suspected to breed in saltwater cordgrass (Spartina alterniflora) as well (Post and Enders 1969).
+In New York, they are known to nest in saltmeadow cordgrass (Spartina patens) (Bull 1964) and are suspected to breed in saltwater cordgrass (Spartina alterniflora) (Post and Enders 1969).
 Black Rails are considered to be an area-sensitive species, requiring more than 50 ha of marsh habitat to breed, although their territories tend to be smaller than 5 ha (Wilson et al. 2007).

-As breeders Black Rails are known only from the south shore of Long Island and have been reported in coastal Westchester County.
+Black Rails are known to breed only on the south shore of Long Island and have been reported in coastal Westchester County.

-Rangewide Black Rails breed locally in west-central and coastal southwestern California, along the lower Colorado River in California and Arizona, Kansas, along Atlantic coast from New York south to central Florida, Gulf Coast from Texas to Florida, Belize, and South America in western Peru, Chile, and western Argentina (AOU 1998, Eddleman et al. 1994).
-Recorded in summer (possibly breeding) south to northern Baja California, Veracruz, southern Florida, Cuba and, at least formerly, Puerto Rico, and Jamaica (AOU 1998), though probably extirpated by mongoose in Puerto Rico (Raffaele 1983).
+Black Rails breed locally in west-central and coastal southwestern California, along the lower Colorado River in California and Arizona, in Kansas, Ilinois, and Ohio, along the Atlantic coast from New York south to southern Florida, along the Gulf Coast from Texas to Florida, in Belize, and in South America in western Peru, Chile, and western Argentina (AOU 1998, Eddleman et al. 1994).
+Recorded in summer (possibly breeding) Missouri, northwestern Indiana, extreme northern Baja California, Veracruz, Cuba, Jamaica, Hispaniola, and Puerto Rico (AOU 1998), though probably extirpated by mongoose in Puerto Rico (Raffaele 1983).
 There are a few records in Canada but no confirmed breeding.
-Rangewide nonbreeding locations include the California coast, southeastern California, along Gulf Coast from Texas to Florida, and in Belize and South American breeding areas (AOU 1998).
+The nonbreeding range includes the California coast, southeastern California, the Gulf Coast from Texas to Florida, the Atlantic coast north to North Carolina, and the breeding range in Belize and South America (AOU 1998).

 The Black Rail is the smallest rail in North America.
-The adults are blackish-gray with a darker top of the head, which is more evident in females.
+Adults are blackish-gray with the top of the head being darker than the surrounding plumage (more evident in females).
 Males have a chestnut-colored nape.
 Adults have black or dark gray bills and red eyes.